 Commemoration of independence from Britain which takes place on August 31st each year.
 Many locals come into the capital to see the country’s military at their finest as they proceed through the streets accompanied by their bands.

 Trinidad and Tobago’s declaration of republic status on September 24th.
 There is a celebration in the capital city to commemorate the day and there is usually an exhibition at the Atrium of the Piarco International Airport, highlighting the establishment of National Emblems, the National Anthem, National Pledge and Coat of Arms and other features that were born out of both our Independent and Republic status.

 The group was once called the Carib Community but are now referred to as the First People of Trinidad and Tobago.
 Their celebration aims to promote and support the recovery and preservation of their heritage, by bringing awareness to cultural goods and services and traditional expressions of our First Nation Peoples.
-In 2015 they celebrated their 15th year of First Peoples Heritage Week, from 11 – 17th October 2015.
 The Heritage week usually occurs in the 2nd week of October.

 Hosay is the Islamic observance of the martyrdom of the Prophet Mohammed’s grandsons Hassan and Hussein at the Battle of Kerbala in Persia.
 The entire event plays out over the course of a week either at the top of the year or late in the year depending on the moon/lunar calendar.
 On the last day, there is a parade of tadjahs (hand-made temples) made by the different communities and tassa drumming through the St. James district.
 The tadjahs are then submerged into the sea.